Gujarati Americans

-Gujarati Americans are Americans who trace their ancestry to Gujarat, India.
-They are a subgroup of Indian Americans.
+Gujarati Americans are Americans that are ethnic Gujaratis.
+They are a subgroup of Indian Americans and Pakistani Americans.

-The highest concentration of the Gujarati American population by a significant margin, with over 100,000 Gujarati individuals, is in the New York City Metropolitan Area, notably in the growing Gujarati diasporic center of India Square, or Little Gujarat, in Jersey City, New Jersey, and Edison in Middlesex County in Central New Jersey.
+The highest concentration of the Gujarati American population by a significant margin, with over 100,000 Gujarati individuals, is in the New York City Metropolitan Area, notably in the growing Gujarati diasporic center of India Square, or Little Gujarat, in Jersey City, New Jersey, and Edison and Monroe Township in Middlesex County in Central New Jersey.
 Significant immigration from India to the United States started after the landmark Immigration and Nationality Act of 1965, Early immigrants after 1965 were highly educated professionals.
-Since US immigration laws allow sponsoring immigration of parents, children and particularly siblings on the basis of family reunion, the numbers rapidly swelled in a phenomenon known as "chain migration".
-Faith plays a big role in the rapidly growing Gujarati community in North Texas, which has three large Hindu temples.
-Census numbers showed that from 2000 to 2010, the population more than doubled, going from 49,181 to 106,964 for Collin, Dallas, Denton, Rockwall and Tarrant counties.
-Richardson has a long-established Gujarati population, and it was there that a group of businessmen founded the India Association of North Texas (1962).
-Changes in recent years have been more drastic.
+Since U.S. immigration laws allow sponsoring immigration of parents, children and particularly siblings on the basis of family reunion, the numbers rapidly swelled in a phenomenon known as "chain migration".

 Given the Gujarati propensity for entrepreneurship and business enterprise, a number of them opened shops and motels.
-Now in the 21st century over 40% of the hospitality industry in the United States is controlled by Gujaratis.
-Gujaratis, especially the Patidar samaj, also dominate as franchisees of fast food restaurant chains such as Subway and Dunkin' Donuts.
+Over 40% of the hospitality industry in the United States is currently controlled by Gujaratis.
 The descendants of the Gujarati immigrant generation have also made high levels of advancement into professional fields, including as physicians, engineers and politicians.
 In August 2016, Air India commenced direct, one-seat flight service between Ahmedabad and Newark Liberty International Airport in New Jersey, via London Heathrow International Airport.